Shake, Rattle & Roll (film): "Manananggal"

 Douglas, a young Visayan teenager, stays with his grandmother to take responsibility with his young brothers Gio and Zia when their parents are working in Davao.

-The next day after Douglas tried to serenade a mysterious young woman at her hut, he discovered his friend Kadyo was murdered in the forest.
-An unknown creature lurks throughout the surroundings as he and Gio, who was looking for their pet dog, to hide.
+The next day, after Douglas tries to serenade a mysterious young woman at her hut, he discovers his friend Kadyo was murdered in the forest.
+An unknown creature lurks throughout the surroundings as he and Zia, who was looking for their pet dog, to hide.
 The brothers return to the hut and inform the incident to their grandmother.
-She reveals that an airborne vampire-like creature: the manananggal was responsible behind the murders in the town at nighttime during Holy Week and that Anita, the lady whom Douglas had serenaded earlier, was the creature.
+She reveals that an airborne vampire-like creature: the manananggal is responsible behind the murders in the town at night during Holy Week and that Anita, the lady whom Douglas had serenaded earlier, is the creature.

-On Good Friday, Douglas was pursued by Anita through the forest but left after he remained at a small shrine.
-At night after being given some faithful encouragement from a penitent, Douglas witnessed Anita transformed into a manananggal and flies off.
-While she left, Douglas dismantled her lower body half with salt and holy water to prevent the creature from rejoining with her upper body half before sunrise.
-The manananggal reappears and began to pursue Douglas and Gio.
-The brothers manage to reach the hut and Douglas fight the creature off with a palaspas while Gio and his grandmother barricade their home.
-As morning comes, the manananggal escapes but realized that Douglas had destroyed her lower body and in a fit of rage, continued to attack the brothers and their grandmother.
-She breaks into the hut and pins Douglas but with the aid of Gio and his grandmother, he manage to shove the creature into exposed sunlight as she disintegrates in the process.
+On Good Friday, Douglas is pursued by Anita through the forest but is left alone after he remains at a small shrine.
+At night after being given some faithful encouragement from a penitent, Douglas witnesses Anita transform into a manananggal and flies off.
+While she is away, Douglas dismantles her lower body half with salt and holy water to prevent the creature from rejoining with her upper body half before sunrise.
+The manananggal reappears and begins to pursue Douglas and Gio.
+The brothers manage to reach the hut and Douglas fights the creature off with a palaspas while Gio and his grandmother barricade their home.
+As morning comes, the manananggal escapes but upon realizing that Douglas had destroyed her lower body, attacks the brothers and their grandmother.
+She breaks into the hut and pins Douglas but with the aid of Gio and his grandmother, he manages to shove the creature into exposed sunlight as she disintegrates in the process.

-At Black Saturday while the family burn its remains, they are visited by two young local boys who delivered medicine for the brothers and also brought back their dog before departing, after they question Douglas about the incident.
+At Black Saturday while the family burned its remains, they are visited by two young boys who deliver medicine for the brothers and return their dog before departing, after they question Douglas about the incident.